63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-01.md

 First, let's explore how the cache works.
 We'll get into the actual code and implementation later, but for now we'll just give an overview.

-Cache-Data is a **backend** cache, separate from the **frontend** cache you may use via a Content Delivery Network (CDN) offered through CloudFront or even API Gateway.
+Cache-Data is a **backend** cache, separate from the **frontend** cache you may use via a Content Delivery Network (CDN) offered through CloudFront or API Gateway, and separate from **client-side** cache maintained by the. browser.

+- **Client-side** caching is performed by the browser.
-- **Front-end** caching caches the requests coming in from your users.
+- **Front-end** caching caches the requests coming in from your users in an entire geographic region.
 - **Back-end** caching caches the requests your _application_ makes to back-end data sources.

 Suppose you have a company directory API for use on a public-facing website.
 Most likely the directory information only changes nightly.
 When a visitor hits your company directory page, it calls the API.
 If you put caching in front of your API then it can handle the requests for a time period without hitting yor backend and incurring costs.